-The authenticator MAY send the EAP-Initiate/Re-auth-Start message to indicate support for ERP to the peer and to initiate ERP if the peer has already performed full EAP authentication and has unexpired key material.
-The authenticator SHOULD include the domain name TLV to allow the peer to learn it without lower-layer support or the ERP bootstrapping exchange.
+In order to minimize ERP failure times, the authenticator SHOULD send the EAP-Initiate/Re-auth-Start message to indicate support for ERP to the peer and to initiate ERP if the peer has already performed full EAP authentication and has unexpired key material.
+The authenticator SHOULD include the Domain name TLV to allow the peer to learn it without requiring either lower-layer support or the ERP bootstrapping exchange.

-The authenticator MAY include channel binding information so that the peer can send the information to the server in the EAP-Initiate/ Re-auth message so that the server can verify whether the authenticator is claiming the same identity to both parties.
+The authenticator MAY include channel binding information so that the server can verify whether the authenticator is claiming the same identity to both parties.

-The authenticator MAY re-transmit the EAP-Initiate/Re-auth-Start message a few times for reliable transport.
+The authenticator MAY retransmit the EAP-Initiate/Re-auth-Start message a few times for reliable transport.